KeyboardCrash/Scholarship-System/README.md

 # Scholarship-System

+Done as a group project for Introduction to Software Engineering

 *The original repository is in the university's gitlab server, copied here to github

 (2019) Course project for introductory software engineering course at U of C. Created as 5-group term project.